-After this offering, we will have approximately shares of common stock authorized but unissued.
+After this offering, we will have approximately 392,129,762 shares of common stock authorized but unissued.
 Our certificate of incorporation authorizes us to issue these shares of common stock, other equity or equity-linked securities, options, and other equity awards relating to our common stock for the consideration and on the terms and conditions established by our Board in its sole discretion, whether in connection with acquisitions or otherwise.
+In addition, we may from time to time issue securities convertible into or exchangeable for shares of our common stock pursuant to our 2024 Plan or Inducement Awards not under the 2024 Plan to induce recipients to commence employment with us pursuant to an exemption from shareholder approval under NYSE rules.
 Issuances of common stock or voting preferred stock would reduce your influence over matters on which our stockholders vote, and, in the case of issuances of preferred stock, would likely result in your interest in us being subject to the prior rights of holders of that preferred stock, if any.